domsalisbury/domsalisbury.github.io/_posts/2023-07-01-mecfs-research-funding.md

 | 2020/21 |            1 |              3 |       4 |
 | 2021/22 |            0 |              3 |       3 |
 | 2022/23 |            0 |              2 |       2 |

+efforts to stimulate UK-government funded research into ME/CFS — including the MRC's ME/CFS Highlight Notice, now active for 20 years — have largely failed.
+Perhaps more importantly, the situation remains dire, and will remain dire until action is taken to stimulate ME/CFS research, bring new researchers into the field, and develop a network of research centres of excellence.

+Breakthrough ME
+Ponting quote
+Charities need to work together on a joint plan for research